Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Results

 \section{Results}

-To understand the contribution of the ENV/LOS to lensing, we break the problem into four pieces.
-We first examine the perturbations due to individual ENV/LOS galaxies to understand what combination of mass, projected offset, and redshift determine a perturber’s importance (Section \ref{sec:Individual}).
-We then apply the lessons to realistic mass models that contain hundreds of ENV/LOS galaxies (Section \ref{sec:Environments}).
-After that, we fit the mock lensing observables generated with our realistic mass models to determine how well different types of models can recover the input galaxy parameters and cosmology (Section \ref{sec:fitting}).
-Finally, we place different lens systems into the ENV/LOS mass models to understand how the mass and ellipticity of the lens galaxy and the position of the source affect a lens's sensitivity to ENV/LOS effects when inferring the Hubble constant (Section \ref{sec:ImageConfigs}).
+To understand the contribution of the ENV/LOS to lensing, we begin by considering a toy system, but then progressively add complexity/realism to our simulations.
+In Section \ref{sec:Individual}, we perform the end-to-end analysis described in Section \ref{sec:methods}, but using a simplified mass distribution that consists of a main lens galaxy and a single perturbing galaxy.
+This allows us to build intuition about the effects due to individual ENV/LOS galaxies and to quantify a perturber's importance.
+With these lessons in hand, we expand our analysis in Section \ref{sec:Environments} by building and characterizing realistic mass distributions that contain hundreds of ENV/LOS galaxies (following Section \ref{sec:massmodels}).
+In Section \ref{sec:fitting}, we use these realistic mass distributions to generate mock lensing observables (see Section \ref{sec:observables}) which we then fit (see Section \ref{sec:lensmodels}) to determine how well different models recover the input galaxy parameters and cosmology.
+Finally, in Section \ref{sec:ImageConfigs}, we place different lens systems into the ENV/LOS mass distributions to understand how the properties of the main lens system alter its sensitivity to ENV/LOS effects when inferring the Hubble constant.

-\subsection{Which Individual Environment/LOS Galaxies are the Most Important?}
+\subsection{Which Individual Environment/LOS Galaxies Are the Most Important?}

-While there hundreds of galaxies in our beams, they are not equally important for lensing.
-Conceptually, we want to understand what properties control an individual perturber's influence on the lensed images.
-When characterizing an individual perturber, we test the effects of mass, projected offset from the main lens galaxy, and redshift.
+While there are hundreds of galaxies in our beams, they are not equally important for lensing.
+Conceptually, we want to understand what properties control an individual perturber's influence on the lensed images; we aim to specifically test the effects of mass, projected offset from the main lens galaxy, and redshift of a perturbing galaxy.
+To this end, we begin by considering our full analysis, but using a simplified mass distribution that consists of the main lens galaxy and one perturbing galaxy.

 We initially control for redshift, placing the perturbing galaxy at the same redshift as the main lens but varying the mass and projected offset (Section \ref{sec:toylos}).
 We then move the perturbing galaxy in redshift (Section \ref{sec:frontback}).
-Based on the results from M14, we expect there to be a difference between perturbers in the foreground and background of the main lens due to non-linear effects that we aim to quantify.
 We use both equations and simulations to identify a quantity, based on the flexion produced by a perturbing galaxy, that characterizes how much a given galaxy affects the recovered value of the Hubble constant.
+Based on the results from M14, we also expect there to be a difference between perturbers in the foreground and background of the main lens due to nonlinear effects that we aim to quantify.